danneu/koa-skeleton/README.md

 - Relative human-friendly timestamps like 'Created 4 hours ago' that are updated live via Javascript as the user stays on the page.
 I accomplish this with the [timeago](http://timeago.yarp.com/) jQuery plugin.
 - Comes with Bootstrap v3.x.
 I start almost every project with Bootstrap so that I can focus on the back-end code and have a decent looking front-end with minimal effort.
 - `npm run reset-db`.
 During early development, I like to have a `reset-db` command that I can spam that will delete the schema, recreate it, and insert any sample data I put in a `seeds.sql` file.

-## Setup

-You must have Postgres installed.
-I recommend http://postgresapp.com/ for OSX.

-    createdb koa-skeleton

-Create a `.env` file in the root directory which will let you set environment variables in development. `npm run start-dev` will read from it.

-Example `.env`:

-    DATABASE_URL=postgres://username:password@localhost:5432/my-database
-    DEBUG=app:*,-app:db

 ## Philosophy/Opinions